-I saw a younger man in his late 30’s, dressed in exercise shorts and a t-shirt.
-Standing next to him was a young woman about the same age, also in exercise attire.
+I saw a younger man in his late 30’s, dressed in exercise clothes.
+Standing next to him was a young woman about the same age, also wearing exercise attire.
 They looked like they had just finished running along the path by the water.
-They were standing a few feet away from the old man that was sitting on the bench.
+They were standing a few feet away from the old man who was sitting on the bench.

-They continued arguing back and forth calling each other “ya dumb idiot” and “you know… a low IQ is a permanent disability.”
+They continued arguing back and forth, “ya dumb idiot” and “you know… a low IQ is a permanent disability.”
 There was no resolution in sight.
 Each of them was seeking to strike the other’s ego the hardest.

 I closed my eyes and went back to meditating on the bench.

-The two guys continued jabbering away a few minutes longer and then it stopped.
-The young couple must have left because it grew quiet.
+The two men continued jabbering away a few minutes longer and then it stopped.
+The young couple must have left because it got quiet.
 Once again I heard the birds chirping.
 Maybe they were having similar conversations as the humans – although it didn’t sound like it.

 About twenty minutes later, I opened my eyes and looked around.
 I saw the old man sitting on the bench.

-He called to me, “Excuse me.
+He called over to me, “Excuse me.
 I need to ask you a question.”

 “You were here the whole time.
 You saw what happened with that guy, didn’t you?”

-“Well, I didn’t see what initially transpired between you guys because I had my eyes closed.
+“Well, I didn’t see what initially transpired between you two fellas because I had my eyes closed.
 I was meditating.
 I only heard what happened.”